sisams/MPO624-2020/README.md

 # MPO 624 CLASS FOR SPRING 2020

 ## Welcome!
 The course is all here, no Blackboard will be used.
-Once you have a Github account (below), fork this repository, and then Clone it to your machine.
+Once you have a Github account (below), `Fork` this repository and `Clone` it to your machine.
+Then you can `Pull from origin` to get my updates, and `Push` your `Commits` where they can be seen on github.com.

 ### Software accounts and installs: